-How to see your Behavior Score in Dota 2 [The Final Guide]
+How to see your Behavior Score in Dota 2 in a few clicks

 - Abandoning games – 1000 points

 - Commendations from other players + 100 points

 It's designed so that a lower-ranked player would be considered toxic and it would take a lot of consistent bad behavior to end up on the bottom of the list.